The European Geoparks Network was established in June 2000 by four Geoparks:

 16.2 EGN Biannual Conference

-The EGN Biannual Conference is hosted every second year in a different EGN member and is the main outreach activity of the EGN.
+The EGN Biannual Conference is hosted every second year by a different EGN member and is the EGN’s main outreach activity.

 16.3 Members collaboration

-All members should collaborate with each other at a bilateral or multilateral basis, through the organization of common activities, exchange of know how, twinning agreements, common publications, presentation of geotourism initiatives and local products etc.
+All members should collaborate with each other on a bilateral or multilateral basis, through the organization of common activities, exchange of knowhow, twinning agreements, common publications, presentation of geotourism initiatives and local products etc.

 Article 17 Languages